Bioarchaeology, Genetics and IP Working Group

 - Panel discussion on “Implications of the Genographic Project for Archaeology,” held at the 2008 Chacmool conference, organized by George Nicholas and Julie Hollowell.
 Panelists included team members Daryl Pullman, Sheila Greer, and Dongya Yang;

-- Presentation in the Research Ethics session organized by collaborator Murielle Nagy at the Inuit Studies conference in November 2010, being developed for a special issue of Inuit Studies.
+- Presentation in the Research Ethics session organized by collaborator Murielle Nagy at the Inuit Studies conference in November 2010, since published in a special issue of Inuit Studies.

 Hollowell, J. and G. Nicholas (editors).
 2009.
 Decoding Implications of the Genographic Project for Archaeology and Cultural Heritage.
 International Journal of Cultural Property 16(2): 141–181.
 Includes the transcript of a panel discussion that features D. Pullman, S. Greer, and D. Yang.